 Forget the best cafés in Takapuna, this is one of the best in Auckland and has the awards to prove it.
 Located in a prime position next to the Takapuna boat ramp, complete with a light-filled dining room and sun-drenched deck, you couldn't get much closer to the water if you tried.
 And it's not just the location that has us sold.
 Takapuna Beach Café also do an amazing selection of brekkie and lunch dishes, and even more amazing pastries, bread, and gelato (again, award-winning, and again, some of the best in Auckland).

 No one does food quite like the French, and while the birthplace of the baguette may be almost 20,000 kilometres away, the good news is—La Tropezienne isn't.
 This little slice of French paradise can be found on Lake Road (they also have stores in nearby Milford and Browns Bay), and is where a team of genuine French bakers and pastry chefs spend their days creating only the most gorgeous French treats.
-There's pies, quiches, and of course, baguettes, but the real reason we come here is for the sweets.
+There are pies, quiches, and of course, baguettes, but the real reason we come here is for the sweets.
 Choose from a line-up of jaw-dropping cakes, tarts and patisserie, including our personal fave, the religieuse coffee (choux pastry filled with velvety smooth coffee cream).

 With a name like Street Organics, you know this spot is gonna be good (and good for you).
 Whipping up delicious, nutritious goodness is their absolute speciality and they make navigating today's many diets (gluten-free, plant-based, keto, paleo, and even low-FODMAP) a breeze.
 Hit them up during the AM for a feed of protein pancakes, pulled pork bene or an acai bowl—get creative with their all-day BYO (build-your-own) option—or swing by in the PM for a cheese platter and a glass of vino.

-Tucked away just along from Hurstmere Road is Mimosa, the home of wholesome café fare.
+Tucked away just along from Hurstmere Road is Cafe Mimosa, the home of wholesome café fare.
 This cute spot is always buzzing and we reckon that has a lot to do with the fact that they do great coffee, along with a slew of primarily organic and gluten-free goodies.
 We're particularly fond of their waffles (always changing in flavour, but known to include red velvet and lemon turmeric).

 Across the road from Mimosa, you'll find Centro.
 Don't let the packed tables put you off—in fact, take it as a sign of just how great this spot is.
 Combining cool, eclectic décor with extremely moreish grub (we recommend their Korean fried chicken waffles, slathered in housemade kochujang sauce), a decent cup of joe and dreamy cabinet treats, we really couldn't ask for more.